arminzahirovic/trg-assessment/readme.md

 ## Prerequisites

-- Docker and Docker Compose installed on your machine.
+- Maven, Docker and Docker Compose installed on your machine.

 ## Getting Started

 1. Clone this repository to your local machine.

   git clone <repository_url>
   cd <repository_directory>

+2. Build microservices using maven

+   mvn clean package

 2. Build and start the application using Docker Compose.

   docker-compose up

 This command will try to start the following services: